Nicky Savoie

-Nicky John Savoie (born September 21, 1973) is an American former professional football tight end who played during one season in the National Football League (NFL) with the New Orleans Saints.
+Nicky John Savoie (born September 21, 1973) is an American former professional football player who was a tight end for one season in the National Football League (NFL) with the New Orleans Saints.

 Savoie was born in Cut Off, Louisiana, and attended South Lafourche High School.
-He attended Louisiana State University, where he played college football for the LSU Tigers football team.
+He attended Louisiana State University, where he played college football for the LSU Tigers.
 He was selected by the Saints in the sixth round of the 1997 NFL draft with the 165th overall pick.
 During the 1997 NFL season, Savoie appeared in one game with the Saints, making one reception for 14 yards.
-Savoie later played for the New Orleans Thunder of the short-lived Regional Football League in 1999 and the Houston Marshals of the Spring Football League in 2000.
+Savoie later played for the New Orleans Thunder of the short-lived Regional Football League in 1999, the Houston Marshals of the Spring Football League in 2000 and the Houma Bayou Bucks of the National Indoor Football League in 2002.